CFHS code : PL480

 Above information from Cambridge Family History Society Survey

-Monument – west of the “Thrush” bird stone and roughly 12 rows east of the western path.
+West of the “Thrush” bird stone and roughly twelve rows east of the western path.
 The plinth has sunk so that only part of the inscription is visible.
-The cross has fallen and broken in 2 pieces which are still there.
+The cross has fallen and broken in two pieces which are still there.

 MARGARET BILLIAT 1843-1892

 Margaret was born in Newark on Trent and was the daughter of John and Mary Ann Clark.
 John Clark was Justice of the Peace of Balderton, and she grew up at 40 Millgate in Newark.
 Her father died when she was 14 years old, and in 1861 she was living with her widowed mother and six siblings in Newark.
 Mary Ann Clark is recorded as being a ‘landed proprietress’.

 Margaret married Joseph Billiat (1832-1863) at St George’s Church in Hanover Square, London on 9th October 1862.
 Joseph was the only son of Joseph and Hannah Billiat, his father was a wealthy farmer, who farmed 500 acres from Barkston House, Barkston, Lincolnshire.
 Joseph died 6 months into the marriage on 8th April 1863, aged 31 years old and leaving Margaret a pregnant widow.
 When Joseph died he left an estate valued at £8,000 (c. £700,000 in 2019 values).
 Margaret gave birth to their son Joseph Billiat on 23rd September 1863.
 In 1871 she was living with Joseph and servant Mary Taylor in Westgate, Peterborough.